LibraZiK/lzk_donate_tip/README.md

 #  README for LibraZiK DonateTip
 Very simple pop up dialog window for donations and tips in LibraZiK distribution.

-developed by [houston4444](https://github.com/Houston4444/), using Python3 and Qt5.
+Developed by [houston4444](https://github.com/Houston4444/), using Python3 and Qt5.